-Vs 34: John the Baptist announced the completion of His assignment. "the Son of God" used 10 times in John.
+Vs 34: John the Baptist announced the completion of His assignment in identifying, pointing out and bearing witness to the Son of God.
+The term "the Son of God" used 10 times in John.
 An important title for Jesus Christ.

 The First To Follow Jesus (1:35-42)